 Blood cells

 There are three main types of cells in your blood – red blood cells, white blood cells and platelets.
-Different blood cancers affect different types of blood cell.
+Different types of blood cancer affect different types of blood cell.

 White blood cells